CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/centuryLink-cloud-feature-availability-matrix.md

 ### Overview

-The CenturyLink Cloud provides a vast array of services for customers to consume on-demand and in a self-service fashion.
-This matrix is designed to provide a single resource to review availability of **location specific** CenturyLink Cloud services on a global scale.
+The Lumen Cloud provides a vast array of services for customers to consume on-demand and in a self-service fashion.
+This matrix is designed to provide a single resource to review availability of **location specific** Lumen Cloud services on a global scale.

 ### Exceptions

 * Only location specific services are provided in this matrix.
-For a full list of CenturyLink Cloud services and features [visit our public website](//www.ctl.io)
+For a full list of Lumen Cloud services and features [visit our public website](//www.ctl.io)

 ### Availability Matrix